Photon-einstein/Udacity_Cpp_Nanodegree/README.md

 # 3 - Memory Management Chatbot:
 * Contained in the folder `3-CppND-Memory-Management-Chatbot`
 * The goal of this project is to make the optimization of the existing chatbot code using modern C++ memory management techniques such as smart pointers and move semantics.

+# 4 - Concurrent Traffic Simulation
+* Contained in the folder '4-CppND-Program-a-Concurrent-Traffic-Simulation-master'
+* The goal of this project is to add to the trafic simulator the traffic lights and develop the interaction with the vehicles
+* in a thread safe maner, assuring that only when the light are green will the vehicles pass in the intersections.